bdurrett/Garage-Door-Controller/README.md

 To make the serial interface accessible, you need to make the serial port accessible by the web user or grant sudo access to the script.
 Use `visudo` and add this line:
 `www-data ALL=(root) NOPASSWD: /var/www/html/garage/garageinterface`

+Make sure the file garageinterface is executable, `chmod a+x garageinterface`

 ## Credits